Pennsylvania state answers

 17 possible House districts

-Finish by checking your House district result close to interview day, because representatives can change and the right answer depends on your address.
+Finish with your House representative because that answer depends on your current address.

 District-aware answer